Owen Square Community Energy Project

-The Owen Square Community Energy Project opens at the Easton Community Centre to demonstrate the decarbonisation of heating and the electrification of heating in a district energy scheme that side steps the need for a heavily insulated pipe network.
+The Owen Square Community Energy Project at the Easton Community Centre demonstrates the decarbonisation of heating and the electrification of heating in a district energy scheme that side steps the need for a heavily insulated pipe network.

 The CHOICES Energy Centre: